-Establishment By public deed with, at least, the following information: a) certificate of good standing of the main company in the country of origin with the constancy that neither the articles of incorporation nor the bylaws prohibit the establishment of branches abroad, b) copy of the articles of incorporation and bylaws or equivalents, and c) agreement to establish the branch in Peru, that indicates: (i) the capital assigned to the branch for its operations in the country; (ii) the activities of the branch and a declaration stating that said activities are part of the parent company's corporate purpose; (iii) the branch address; and (iv) the appointment of at least one permanent legal representative in the country, with the granted power of attorney.
-Liability The parent company is liable for all obligations incurred by the branch.
+Establishment By public deed with, at least, the following information: a) certificate of good standing of the main company in the country of origin with the constancy that neither the articles of incorporation nor the bylaws prohibit the establishment of branches abroad; b) copy of the articles of incorporation and bylaws or equivalents;c) agreement to establish the branch in Peru, that indicates: (i) the capital assigned to the branch for its operations in the country; (ii) the activities of the branch and a declaration stating that said activities are part of the parent company's corporate purpose; (iii) the branch address; (iv) the appointment of at least one permanent legal representative in the country, with the granted power of attorney; and, (v) the statement that the parent company is subject to the laws of Peru in order to meet the branch's obligations Liability The parent company is liable for all obligations incurred by the branch.
 Any agreement exempting responsibility is considered null and void.
 Capital The total amount of assets assigned by the parent company to undertake the branch's activities is known as "assigned capital".
 No minimum capital is required.
 Administration Branches are required to have at least one permanent legal representative in Peru.
 Remittance of Profits There are no limitations on the remittance of profits by a branch to its parent company.

 iii.
-Joint ventures
+Joint Ventures

-Peruvian law defines two different types of joint ventures: the consortium and the silent-partnership agreement (contrato de asociación en participación).
+Peruvian law defines two different types of joint ventures: the consortium and the silentpartnership agreement (contrato de asociación en participación).
 This is not a closed list, so other associative contracts such as shared risk or joint ventures are also permitted under Peruvian law, albeit no specific regulations exist.